19maxi71/softdesk-p10/softdesk/readme.md

 ## API Documentation

-The API documentation is available at `http://127.0.0.1:8000/api/docs/` once the server is running.
+- The API documentation is available at `http://127.0.0.1:8000/api/docs/` once the server is running.
+- To have a list of all endpoints run the following command:
+    ```bash
+    python manage.py show_urls --format table
+    ```

 ## Contributing